-Here, one can also use other versions: RAEO 3-3, RAEO 4-4, etc, and derive relationships similar to Eq. (\ref{eq4z}).

-\begin{remark} The advantages of RAEO in comparison with AEO are as follows: \begin{enumerate} \item The ResNet makes it easier to extract nonlinear relationships in explicit form.
-However, the success of getting an explicit relation cannot be guaranteed, i.e., achieving $\textbf{V}_{\textbf{y}_{r}}=\textbf{0}$ with the constraint $\textbf{A}_{1_r}=0$ may not be possible always.
-In such cases, one can rearrange the variables in $\textbf{x}$ (so that the last $n-p$ variables can represented as a function of the first $p$ variables) and retrain RAEO. \item The skip connection in RAEO avoids the trivial solutions of zero weights.
-This can be observed from Eq. (\ref{eq4h}) where $\textbf{x}_{r}$ comes from the input data which makes $\textbf{x}_{r}\neq 0,$ in practice.
-Consequently, the trivial solution $\textbf{A}_{E_r}=\textbf{0},$ $\bar{\textbf{y}}_{r}=0$ is avoided. \end{enumerate} \end{remark}
+This shows that the ResNet makes it easier to extract nonlinear relationships in explicit form.
+However, the success of getting an explicit relation cannot be guaranteed, i.e., achieving $\mathbf{V}_{\mathbf{y}_{r}}=\mathbf{0}$ with the constraint $\mathbf{A}_{{1_r}}=0$ may not always be possible.
+In such cases, one can explore rearranging the variables in $\mathbf{x}$ (so that the last $n-p$ variables can be represented as a function of the first $p$ variables) and retrain RAEO.